opnchaudhary/parasnath.com.np/src/_posts/2020-02-01-january-month-in-review.markdown

 tags: [Review,January]
 keywords: "Review, January"
 ---
 [Philipp Hansch's blog](https://phansch.net/) inspired me to write monthly reviews.
-I want to take this as an opportunity to take a look back at the month and look forward to the next month so that I can learn from my past and make the future better.
-I believe it will be a moment for me to reflect on my own activities.
+I want to take this as an opportunity to take a look back at the month and look forward to the next month so that I can learn from my past and make the future better.<!--more--> I believe it will be a moment for me to reflect on my own activities.

 I will write the monthly review by organizing it in three sections.
 The first section will be 'what went well?' where I will be listing what activities went well the last month.
 The next section will be 'what could have been improved?'.
 This is the section where I evaluate the activities I performed and see where I could have done better and what went wrong.
 It will also be a section to have a takeaway from the month gone.
 The final section would be 'For next month' where I want to share what I want to achieve in the next month.
 So, let's get started.